wkolowski/Type-Theory-Wishlist/README.md

 **Status: the only dependently-typed language with refinement types I know is F\*.
 The refinement types work pretty well there.**

 TODO:
-- Figure out relation between refinement types and dependent records with fields in `Prop`.
+- Figure out the precise relationship between refinement types and dependent records with fields in `Prop`.
 - Figure out relationship between refinement types and inductive/coinductive types.
+Hint: looks like there is no relationship for coinductives, but for inductives, the refinements should distribute over the constructors.
+- Figure out the relationship between refinement types and ornaments.

 ## Singleton Types <a id="singletons"></a> [↩](#toc)